Powerlearnproject/se-assignment-day-2-git-and-github-Pheonixai/README.md

                                                                                       5. Add a description
                                                                                       6. Create pull requests
                                                                                       7. Merge pull request
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+      Pull requests are usually used in collaborative work involving several branches.
+It allows for review of the code by other developers to ensure it meets set standards and review any potential errors.
+Steps involved : 1.
+Create a new branch
+                                                  2. Propose changes
+                                                  3. Add a description
+                                                  6. Create pull requests
+                                                  7. Merge pull request

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?